trevorwinser/werewolf/README.md

 If your target is killed at night you will become a Jester.
 Goal:
 Get your target voted out at any cost.
+---
+Jester
+Abilities:
+Trick the Town into voting you out.
+Attributes:
+If you are voted out you may kill one of your guilty or abstaining voters the following night.
+Goal:
+Be voted out at any cost.
+---

+---
+Abilities:
+Attributes:
+Goal:
+---
+Abilities:
+Attributes:
+Goal:
+---